Immigration > United States > Colorado

 Colorado

-The migration of the Volga Germans to Colorado is connected to the development of the sugar beet industry who sent their agents to Nebraska and Kansas to recruit cheap labor (families with many children were preferred).
+The migration of the Volga Germans to Colorado is connected to the development of the sugar beet industry, which sent their agents to Nebraska and Kansas to recruit cheap labor (families with many children were preferred).
 The Volga Germans had already established themselves as successful farmers and were prime targets for the sugar beet industry recruiters.
 Sugar refineries were built in 1900 in Sugar City and Rocky Ford.
 In 1902 and 1903, sugar companies in Loveland and Ft.
-Collins brought in Volga German laborers.
+Collins brought Volga German laborers.

 By 1910, about 75 percent of all the sugar beet farms between Sterling and Denver were operated by Volga Germans.
-By the 1930's more than one-half of the sugar beet farms in Colorado, Nebraska, Montana, and Wyoming were owned by Volga German farmers.
+By the 1930s, more than one-half of the sugar beet farms in Colorado, Nebraska, Montana, and Wyoming were owned by Volga German farmers.

-The migration of the Volga Germans to Colorado is connected to the development of the sugar beet industry who sent their agents to Nebraska and Kansas to recruit cheap labor (families with many children were preferred).
+The migration of the Volga Germans to Colorado is connected to the development of the sugar beet industry, which sent their agents to Nebraska and Kansas to recruit cheap labor (families with many children were preferred).
 The Volga Germans had already established themselves as successful farmers and were prime targets for the sugar beet industry recruiters.
 Sugar refineries were built in 1900 in Sugar City and Rocky Ford.
 In 1902 and 1903, sugar companies in Loveland and Ft.
-Collins brought in Volga German laborers.
+Collins brought Volga German laborers.

 By 1910, about 75 percent of all the sugar beet farms between Sterling and Denver were operated by Volga Germans.
-By the 1930's more than one-half of the sugar beet farms in Colorado, Nebraska, Montana, and Wyoming were owned by Volga German farmers.
+By the 1930s, more than one-half of the sugar beet farms in Colorado, Nebraska, Montana, and Wyoming were owned by Volga German farmers.

 Sources